yursha/howtos/archlinux.md

 # Problems
-- no automatic keys backlight during low light conditions (how OS X does it?)
+t no automatic keys backlight during low light conditions (how OS X does it?)
 - no low-battery notification
 - cannot recover from suspend state? (at list dies when you close lid)
 - how to copy text from X server to Linux VT?